Critical Considerations for Document Review Projects

 Get It Right The First Time

 Clarity now leads to cost efficiencies later.
 The larger your document review team, the more likely it is that the review will be susceptible to coding inconsistencies - intelligent, reasonable, well-trained attorneys can come to different conclusions when it comes to coding ESI.
-Delivering a consistently coded and defensible document production requires:
+Delivering a consistently coded and defensible document production requires: discussing documents that are likely to cause confusion and disagreement and publicizing an approved methodology for dealing with them.

 An attorney’s review rate is an important metric, but review rate alone means nothing if the end product is a hastily thrown-together and terribly inconsistent document production.